marshall159/anagram_mystery/README.md

 2. Run `bundle` to install dependencies

-3. Run `ruby init.rb` to start the applications
+3. Run `ruby init.rb` to start the application

 ## Tests